 The Web of Fear is also famed for introducing one of Doctor Who folklore’s most beloved characters; Nicholas Courtney as Colonel Lethbridge-Stewart who later became the Brigadier.
 The Brigadier’s legacy lives on in contemporary Doctor Who, with Kate Stewart (his daughter) starring in the show’s 50th anniversary episode The Day of the Doctor.

-this release does NOT include an animated episode.
+Please Note: this release does NOT include an animated episode.
 The

 still missing Ep 3 is as was presented on the iTunes version last year –